 We agree and have added these references to the revised manuscript (P. 2, Lines 35-37):

-The intensity of tropical cyclones is predicted to change, along with their impacts on health, due to anthropogenic climate change.10–15
+The intensity of tropical cyclones is predicted to change due to anthropogenic climate change.10–19 Land subsidence20 and increases in the proportion of impervious surfaces21 may further exacerbate cyclone impacts.

 It might be wise to add or expand on two points in the discussion.
 Please consider: